Spotlight

 Structural Analysis

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
-Here, The team discovers they had the story years earlier but didn't pursue it.
-The Globe itself was complicit in the cover-up.
-Their own institution failed.
-The death of innocence and moral certainty., indicates the protagonist at their lowest point.
+Here, The team discovers they had evidence years earlier—Phil Saviano's materials and prior tips about Porter—but failed to act on it.
+Robby confronts the painful truth that the Globe itself was part of the institutional failure, complicit in not pursuing the story sooner.
+The journalists must face their own role in allowing the abuse to continue., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey